apaz-cli/apaz-cli.github.io/blog/Thoughts_About_LLMs_Data_and_Optimization.md

 ### Claim 3.
 Training is training.

-There is a tendency to treat pretraining, preference tuning, and RL and fundamentally different operations with different rules.
+There is a tendency to treat pretraining, preference tuning, and RL as fundamentally different operations with different rules.
 And yeah, they have different rules.
 Different practicalities.
 But I would say that this is perhaps not the complete picture.
 A more useful frame is that they are all just optimization pressure applied to weights.
 You are pushing the model towards an objective.
 An objective that you can specify however you like.

 So, you can pretrain on trajectories.
 You can do preference optimization on trajectories.
 You can rephrase and compress reasoning traces in natural language and format it into a QA dataset and pretrain on it.
 You can pretrain on tool calls and mask out the results.
 You can do RL on next token prediction, RLP style.
 You could do some esoteric thing we haven't imagined yet.